belthesar/belthesar.github.io/ccc/migrating_save_files.md

 1. We need to get to where save games for The Forest are stored on your computer.
 This is usually in the following location: `C:\Users\<your username>\AppData\LocalLow\SKS\TheForest\<your Steam ID>\`.
 Here's a quick and easy way to get to that location:
     1. Open up a File Explorer window.
 (This may be a Folder icon on your Taskbar, or you can hit the Windows key + E)
     2. In the address bar, type `%appdata%\..\LocalLow\SKS\TheForest` and hit enter.
     3. In this folder, there should be at least one, potentially more folders.
-These folders are named after your Steam ID.
-If there are more than one folder with numbers as the name, you may
+If you're the only person that has played The Forest on your computer, there should be one folder that is a long string of numbers.
+Enter this folder.
+    > If you are not the only person that has played The Forest on this computer, there may be more folders in this directory made up of a long string of numbers.
+These numbers translate to your Stream ID.
+You can use the [https://steamidfinder.com/](https://steamidfinder.com/) to look up your Steam ID.
+Follow the instructions on this site to pull your Steam ID.
+The folder name that is yours will match up with the number next to `steamID64 (Dec)`.
     4. In the File Explorer window that opens, navigate to `LocalLow\SKS\TheForest\<your Steam ID>\Multiplayer\cs`. (this will be a bunch of numbers, and likely the only folder like it in the `TheForest` folder)
     ![The Forest Saves Folder - Source](/ccc/img/theforest-saves-folder-source.png)
 2. There may be one or more files in this folder, depending on if you've played The Forest with other people.
 The file we're interested in should have the name `5e824930-c76a-481b-841d-c7594818e7ba`.
 Right click and Copy this file.